portainer/agent/README.md

 This implementation is using *serf* to form a cluster over a network, each agent requires an address where it will advertise its ability to be part of a cluster and a join address where it will be able to reach other agents.

+The agent retrieves the IP address it can use to create a cluster by inspecting the Docker networks associated to the agent container.
+If multiple networks are available, it will pickup the first network available and retrieve the IP address inside this network.

+Note: Be careful when deploying the agent to not deploy it inside the Swarm ingress network (by not using `mode=host` when exposing ports).
+This could lead the agent to not be able to create a cluster correctly if picking the IP address inside the ingress network.

 ### Proxy

 The agent works as a proxy to the Docker API on which it is deployed as well as a proxy to the other agents inside the cluster.